Vintage Posters

 Vintage Esperanto poster from congress in Padova, in 1953

-Vintage Esperanto poster from congress in Padova, held in 1953.
+Vintage Esperanto poster from Congress in Padova held in 1953.
 The summit was one of the numerous gatherings of Esperanto speakers in the second half of the 20th century.

 The popularity

 So after WWII and in the coming years, the Esperanto language was very popular.
 This was obviously because of its main ideas: peace and mutual understanding.
 The people were sick of war.
-Therefore, most the vintage Esperanto posters came out of print during this period.
-The items printed before the war are exceptionally scarce.
+Therefore, most of the vintage Esperanto posters came out of print during this period.
+The items printed before the war were exceptionally scarce.
 The posters were printed to promote events organized all over the world.
 There were also various brochures and even paintings promoting the ideas of love, peace, and understanding.

 Where you can find vintage Esperanto posters

 These items are quite rare, but there are a few places online where you can find some of them.
 Today, around 2 million people in 115 countries are still using the Esperanto language.
 However, they use it as a second language.
-The most famous Esperanto museum is located in Vienna, within the Austrian national library.
+The most famous Esperanto museum is located in Vienna, within the Austrian National Library.

 If you are interested in Esperanto items from Yugoslavia and Western Europe, feel free to check items in our shop.